RainingSea/cese/project/website/TravalMemoryShare/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Travel Memories Sharer' will be developed using Flask, a lightweight Python web framework, alongside HTML for the frontend.
-This approach allows for rapid development and easy integration of features while maintaining a simple architecture.
-Flask's routing capabilities will facilitate the creation of distinct pages for registration, login, album creation, and exploration.", "UI design":"The UI will consist of several key components: a Registration Page with a form for username and password, a Login Page with similar fields, an Album Creation interface allowing users to upload images and customize layouts, and an Album Exploration page displaying albums with options to like, comment, and share.
-Navigation elements will be included for easy access to all features, ensuring a user-friendly experience.", "Data Storage":"Data will be stored in local text files, with separate files designated for users, albums, and interactions.
-This structure allows for straightforward data management and retrieval through simple file operations in Python, ensuring the application remains lightweight and efficient without the complexity of a SQL database.", "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/album_creation.html", "templates/album_exploration.html", "users.txt", "albums.txt", "interactions.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "The web application 'Travel Memories Sharer' will be developed using Flask for the backend, handling user registration, login, album creation, and interactions.
+HTML will be used for the frontend to create forms and display albums.
+User interactions will be managed through Flask routes that process data from the frontend, ensuring a smooth flow of information between the client and server.
+Data will be stored in local text files, with simple file manipulations for reading and writing user and album data.",

+"UI design": "The UI will consist of the following key components: a registration form (username and password), a login form, an album creation interface (with options for customization), a gallery view for exploring albums, and interaction buttons for liking and commenting.
+Each page will be designed for clarity and ease of use, ensuring accessibility for all users.
+Navigation links will be included for seamless movement between pages.",

+"Data Storage": "Data will be stored in local text files.
+The following types of data will be stored in separate files: user data in 'users.txt', album data in 'albums.txt', and interactions (likes and comments) in 'interactions.txt'.
+This structured approach will facilitate easy data retrieval and management without the need for a SQL database.",

+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/album_creation.html", "templates/album_view.html", "users.txt", "albums.txt", "interactions.txt"],

+"Data structures and interfaces": " classDiagram
     class Main {